mbaityje/STRUCTURAL-GLASS/readme.md

 The repository contains the following directories:

 #### ./TUTORIALS/
 I made a series of tutorials.
-They are self-consistent well-commented pieces of code that face several tasks that are implemented in the production code.
+They are self-consistent thoroughly commented pieces of code that face several tasks that are implemented in the production code.
 They rely on two directories:
 -``./TUTORIALS/sample-states/``: contains some initial configurations.
 -``./TUTORIALS/test-output/``: contains the output of the tutorials.